The Ultimate Guide to Choosing the Best Texas Defensive Driving Course

-The first thing to know is that the state-mandated six hours includes an equally mandated hour of breaks.
+The first thing to know is that the state-mandated six hours include an equally mandated hour of breaks.
 The state understands that the brain can only absorb as much as the backside can endure.
 There is also a minimum of 30 minutes built into the course for the completion of quizzes and/or tests over the course material.
 This leaves roughly 4½ hours for instruction.

 If you are taking the course online, a minimum of 90 minutes of video must be shown during those 4½ instructional hours.
-In the classroom where I taught, that 4½ hours was filled with delightful anecdotes and games of Jeopardy and Wheel of Fortune and we all laughed and laughed.
+In the classroom where I taught, that 4½ hours was filled with delightful anecdotes and games of Jeopardy and Wheel of Fortune, and we all laughed and laughed.
 You should have been there, it was great.
 Oh no, I’ve done it again.
-That school no longer exists so you’ll never know.
+That school no longer exists, so you’ll never know.
 Sorry I mentioned it.

 What if I don’t want “the cheapest course?”
 Is it okay to spend more?